moresahil7/Laptop-Store/README.md

 # Getting Started
-To get started  simply clone this `Laptop-Store` repository in your machine and install dependencies using `npm install` command
+To get started  simply clone this `Laptop-Store` repository in your machine and install dependencies!

 Clone `Laptop-Store` repository uing git:
 ```bash